Family Ski Trip to Morzine

 - Anyone with young children know the less waiting around (i.e. ski buses) the better.

-One side of the valley houses the town/shopping area and lifts.
+One side of the valley contains the town/shopping area and lifts.
 The other side of the valley has most of the accommodation.
 The trouble is if you are situated on the ‘wrong side’ of the valley, you will have to rely on ski buses or walk down a very steep hill or cross the suspension bridge.
-With this in mind we knew we wanted to be near the town this time.

 The accommodation could hold up to 17 people.